 Both UK and some European lines have been shown to carry NCL.

 It is an autosomnal recessive disease, and is therefore heritable.
 Fortunately the gene mutation causing the disease has been identified.
 There is a test for it.
-All salukis with a genetic history of NCL should be tested prior to breeding, along with the proposed partner.
+ALL salukis should be tested prior to breeding, along with the proposed partner.
 The test will show if each saluki is clear, affected, or carrier.
 If both dog and bitch test clear, then you can breed with full confidence.
 No further action is required.
 Any progeny may be classified as clear with no known history.

-If one is a carrier, then you may breed , if you consider it absolutely necessary, provided the partner is clear.
+If one is a carrier, then you may breed, provided the partner is clear.
 All progeny should be tested.
-Any found to be affected or carrier should be registered ‘ not for breeding’.
+Any found to be a carrier should be registered ‘ not for breeding’.
 It is actually desirable that breeding should still go ahead to maintain the genetic diversity of salukis.